How to claim

 - Under Families, select Get started.

 - Select Apply for Family Assistance (including Paid Parental Leave).

 - Answer all the questions.
 Each screen has information to help you complete the claim.
 This includes how to submit your supporting documents.

 After you submit your claim online, you’ll get a receipt telling you:

 - the date we estimate your claim will be complete

 - a link to track its progress.

-We’ll also let you know the result of your claim.
-We'll send a letter to either your:
+We’ll let you know the result of your application.
+We’ll send a message to your myGov Inbox.

 If you don't get electronic letters, we'll send you a letter in the mail.